nmagarino/Project0-Getting-Started/README.md

 Include screenshots, analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)

+Using NVIDIA GeForce GTX 1050 with Compute Compatability 6.1